web-servers/jws-operator/README.md

 Note that HealthCheckValve requires tomcat 9.0.38+ or 10.0.0-M8 to work as expected and it was introducted in 9.0.15.

 ## Testing
-Before starting the tests make sure the operator is deployed using ```make deploy``` and its pods are started.
+Before starting the tests make sure the operator is installed and available in ```jws-operator-tests``` namespace.

 To run a test with a real cluster you need a real cluster (kubernetes or openshift).
 A secret is needed to run a bunch of tests.
 You can create the secret using something like: